oliviodare/cv/index.md

 - Archival research, interviews, and presentation of preliminary findings to the iHC community.

 ### PhD candidate, Mapping and Responding to Taxonomic Disorder for the Biodiversity Crisis (Fonds de la recherche scientifique, Belgium), 2021–2024
 - Philosophical project on the extent and characteristics of 'taxonomic disorder' in the scientific literature.
-In charge of historical study of how the concept of 'biodiversity' is operationalised in practice in nature conservation and forest management.
+In charge of historical study on how the concept of 'biodiversity' is operationalised in practices of nature conservation and forest management.
 PI: Charles H. Pence (UCLouvain).

 ## Publications